Loading

 The church, preceded by a small porch from the 13th century, has a nave with two aisles.
 These end with three apses.
 The interior is characterized by numerous interventions from different ages.
 The columns are from ancient buildings, and the floor is an example of Cosmatesque marble art from the beginning of the 13th century.

-The main artpieces are the notable frescoes.
-On the left side of the church is depicted scenes from the life of Christ; on the right, scenes from the life of Mary.
+The main artpieces are the notable frescoes that were discovered on the lower church which is close to the public.
+Fragments of those frescoes, most of which are very small, were detached and are now exhibited on the walls of the coridors leading to the church.
+On the left side of the lower church were depicted scenes from the life of Christ; on the right, scenes from the life of Mary.
 They represent the first instance of this Marian subject matter in any church in western Europe.
-The wall paintings date to the first half of the eighth century.
+The wall paintings were dated to the first half of the eighth century.
 Egyptian blue and lapis lazuli have been detected mixed together within the same pictorial layer.
 These are the oldest western paintings where lapis lazuli has been used as a blue pigment.

 The crypt, built on the house of St. Silvia, holds the relics of St. Sabas.
 The sacristy houses a fragment of fresco from the first church (8th century).